List of largest fish: Ray-finned fish (Actinopterygii)

 As for length, the longest extant bony fish on earth is the giant oarfish (Regalecus glesne).
 Slender and compressed, it averages over 6 m long at maturity.
 A specimen caught in 1885 of 7.6 m in length weighed 275 kg.
 The longest known example, which was hit by a steamship, was measured as 13.7 m long.

 Much larger bony fish existed prehistorically, the largest ever known having been Leedsichthys of the Jurassic period.
-This species is certainly the largest bony fish ever and perhaps the largest non-cetacean marine animal to have ever existed.
+This species is certainly the largest bony fish ever and one of the largest non-cetacean marine animals to have ever existed.
 Estimates of the size of this fish range from 21 to 27 m and mass from 20 to 50 tons.
-A maximum size of 22 m and 25–30 tons has been deemed to be most realistic.
+A maximum size of 22 m and 25–30 tons had been deemed to be most realistic.
+However, a 2013 study which estimated the maximum size of the animal based on the largest specimens it is estimated that Leedsichthys would have a maximum length of 16.5 m and a maximum weight of 49 t.